wadmiraal/wadmiraal.net/src/_posts/2014-07-14-how-git-hooks-made-me-a-better-and-more-lovable-developer.markdown

 </code></pre>

 We exit with &ldquo;something&rdquo;.
-Anything would do &mdash; we're just telling Git to abort the commit.
+Anything would do&thinsp;&mdash;&thinsp;we're just telling Git to abort the commit.

 <pre><code class="language-bash">
     fi